 WILL MY CHILD BE ASKED TO SHARE THEIR DEVICE WITH OTHERS?

-Students’ iPads are for their own use, however they may be asked to share their device when they are involved in group work, under their teacher’s supervision.
+Students’ iPads are for their own use, however they may be asked to share their device when they are involved in group work, collaborative tasks, under their teacher’s supervision.
 This is most likely to be for creating a movie, taking photos or sharing their screen so that others in their group can also view the learning task.

 HOW WILL MY CHILD BE KEPT SAFE WHEN USING THE INTERNET?